mantasmacionis/DataScienceY4/README.md

 - **Data Visualizations**

-Visualisations after SMOTE has been applied to the dataset:
+This section includes visualisations created after the dataset has been balanced by using SMOTE.
 Age Distribution of individuals included in the dataset
 <img src=https://github.com/mantasmacionis/DataScienceY4/blob/main/AdvancedPortfolioDraft/agedistribution.png alt="agedistribution" width="900" height="350"/>